dnolter959/autodiff/docs/milestone1.md

 $f(x_{1}, x_{2}) = exp( sin(x_{1}^{2} + x_{2}^{2}) + 2 * cos(\frac{x_1}{x_2}))$

 In the function above we can identify several functions that would be considered elementary functions: multiplication, division, sin(), cos(), exponentiation, powers.
 Automatic differentiation breaks about functions such as f(x) into the components of its elementary functions to act on intermediate steps in order to solve for its derivative.
-A more comprehensive list of variables is included below:
+A more comprehensive list of elementary functions is included below:

 <br>